alexlukichev/yap/README.md

 dependency directory.
 In this case the variable `<NAME>_INCLUDE_DIRECTORIES` is populated with the value of the `INCLUDE_DIRECTORIES` parameter prepended with the path to the dependency directory (in the case of multiple directories, each of them is prepended).

+`EXCLUDE_FROM_ALL` will ensure that the targets in the included subdirectory are not added to the `ALL` target.

 ## yap_alias